Registered Activity Providers

 Below are the Registered Activity Providers in WA.
 A number of organisations are registered with the National Award Authority and you can search the National register here.

-Sections of the Award aligned with Antipodeans: Adventurous Journey, Service, Residential Project
+Sections of the Award aligned with Antipodeans: Adventurous Journey, Voluntary Service, Gold Residential Project

 Antipodeans is a pioneer in the field of educational travel and experiential learning programs.
 Our dedicated team of educators, personal development specialists and travel experts has been creating extraordinary travel experiences for Australian and New Zealand students since 1991.

 We empower young people to uncover their unique identity, develop life skills and embrace the world beyond their own borders through a combination of adventure, cultural immersion and learning opportunities.